 - Insert the vacation dates on your email notification, voice mail messages and whom to contact while you are out.

-- The most important thing UNPLUG.
+- The most important thing is UNPLUG.
 Reframe from checking your work emails or voice messages until you get back.

 By enjoying your time off, you will come back to work refreshed, recharged, motivated, inspired and passionate.
 Taking a vacation is good for you and everyone around you!